Nova (NASA rocket): Lunar rockets

 Nova was still targeting the direct ascent approach, which required the most lift capacity.
 The most powerful of the resulting "normal" designs, the 8L, included eight F-1's in the lower stage and placed 68 tons in a translunar trajectory.
-Other designs in the series replaced the F-1s with large solids, while others studied nuclear rocket engines for the upper stages.
+Other designs in the series replaced the F-1s with large solids.

+General Dynamics proposed nuclear rocket engines for the upper stages.
 Lunar payload for the various models varied between 48 and 75 tons.

 A number of upgraded Saturns were also studied.
 Dr. von Braun's original Saturn design became the A-1 model, while the A-2 replaced the Titan missile with a Jupiter.
 The more powerful B-1 model used a cluster of Titans for its second stage, but was otherwise similar to the A-1.
 More "radical" proposals, those requiring new engines, were lumped together in the "C series".
 C-1 was similar to the A-1, but used new upper stages derived from Titan engines, while the similar C-2 used new J-2 powered upper stages.
 C-3 through C-5 used the same J-2 powered uppers, but added a new first stage powered by three, four, or five F-1 engines (hence the names).
 Dr. von Braun's favored approach remained Earth Orbit Rendezvous (EOR), but this time based on two Saturn C-3's.

 The debate between the various approaches came to a head in 1961, and the outcome was unexpected by both teams.
 Instead of either the direct ascent or Earth orbit rendezvous, the working group instead selected a third option, Lunar Orbit Rendezvous (LOR).
 LOR had a mass requirement about midway between the Saturn C-3 and Nova 8L.
 After studying what would be required to modify either booster to the new requirement of about 200,000 lb in low Earth orbit (LEO), it seemed that the Saturn C-5 would be the best solution.
 The C-2 model would also be built as a testbed system, launching subassemblies into orbit for flight testing before the C-5 would be ready.
 The main determinant in selecting the Saturn over the Nova was that the Saturn C-5 could be built in an existing factory outside New Orleans, later known as the Michoud Assembly Facility, while the larger diameter Nova would need new factories to be built.

 Studies on the Nova series continued into 1962 as a backup for Saturn, but were eventually ended as the Saturn-based LOR profile became ingrained.